Richie Havens: Health issues

-In 2010, Havens underwent kidney surgery but did not recover fully enough to perform as he had before.
+In 2010, Havens underwent kidney surgery but did not recover sufficiently to perform as he had before.
 In March 2012, he announced on his Facebook page that he would retire from touring after 45 years, due to health concerns.

 Death

 On April 22, 2013, Havens died of a heart attack at the age of 72.
 The BBC referred to him as a "Woodstock icon", while Stephen Stills of Crosby, Stills, Nash & Young said Havens "could never be replicated".
-The Daily Telegraph stated Havens "made an indelible mark on contemporary music", while Douglas Martin of The New York Times reported that Havens had "riveted Woodstock".
+The Daily Telegraph stated that Havens "made an indelible mark on contemporary music", while Douglas Martin of The New York Times reported that Havens had "riveted Woodstock".

 Pursuant to Havens's request, he was cremated, and his ashes were scattered from the air over the original site of the Woodstock Festival, in a ceremony held on August 18, 2013, the 44th anniversary of the festival's last day.